br0ast/KRaE-lab/lesson1/firstlesson.md

 # Lesson 1: Wikipedia-based ontology induction

-I want to construct a graph on Ancient Egyptian Culture, in particular, on Egyptian Deities and Mythology using Wikidata and DBpedia, and then formalize an ontology by remixing the semantic data of the two portals and (maybe) adding something else.
+I want to construct a graph on Ancient Egyptian Culture, with a particular focus on Egyptian Deities and Mythology using Wikidata and DBpedia, by remixing their data.
+An ontology Structure can be inducted from this structure.

 ## What are the portals we are going to query?